andrewchambers/c/README.md

 ## Design choices

-- Be very small, very fast and build real software.
+- Be very small, very fast.
+- Build real software.
 - Be very good at cross compiling.
 - Use fast algorithms, keep compilation speed and code complexity in mind.
 - Die on error.
 Usually only the first error means anything anyway.